 What happens if a knock sensor fails?

-When the knock sensor fails, the engine consumes more fuel, resulting in less acceleration and a decrease in engine power output.
+When the knock sensor fails, the engine consumes more fuel, resulting in less acceleration and decreased engine power output.

 What causes a knock sensor to malfunction?